OnLive: Layoffs and buyout

-On August 17, 2012 the company laid off all of its employees.
+On August 17, 2012, the company laid off all of its employees.
 OnLive entered into a proceeding known as an "Assignment for the Benefit of Creditors", wherein OnLive shareholders lost their stakes in the company.
 OnLive then sold off its assets and started a new company, also called OnLive.
-On August 20, 2012 the company officially revealed Lauder Partners as the buyer.
-On August 27, 2012, founder Steve Perlman stepped down as CEO, Gary Lauder became Chairman, and Charlie Jablonski, former VP of Operations, was appointed COO and acting CEO.
+On August 20, 2012, the company officially revealed Lauder Partners as the buyer.
+On August 27, 2012, founder Steve Perlman stepped down as CEO, Gary Lauder became chairman, and Charlie Jablonski, former VP of Operations, was appointed COO and acting CEO.
 It was revealed in October of that year that OnLive was sold for only $4.8 million.
 For a company that analysts once estimated was worth approximately $1.8 billion, there was some surprise at the low figure for which the company was sold.
 Some analysts speculated that the true value of the patents held by the company was potentially in the hundreds of millions of dollars, but that the firm's poor bargaining position led to the cheap sale.

 Relaunch

 In March 2014 the company hired a new CEO, Mark Jung and released a new gaming service, CloudLift.
-Cloudlift links to selected titles in a player's game library and allows the player resume gameplay on another device.
+Cloudlift links to selected titles in a player's game library and allows the player resume game-play on another device.